thynnmas/vul/README.md

 or linear solvers, these headers must be included separately after *vul_math.hpp*.
 Note that *vul_linear.hpp* is is the beginning of a port of vul_blas.h, but is neither feature complete nor bug-free; avoid for now!

-## Collission
-Contains a file filled with a variation of primitive collission checks (direct, n^2 tests).
-Not intended for use as a library, but useful as a copy-paste resource for when you don't need a full CSO sollution.